niccopizzi/libft/README.md

-# Libft project for 42
+# First library in C

 Libft is the first project for the 42 Common Core Curriculum.
 It consists in the creation of a library with several functions that will be used in later projects.